Creatively connecting curriculum, pedagogy and assessment to foster active student participation and learning.

 Offered as a professional learning activity, Teaching Foundations is available in multiple streams to reflect the diversity of UQ’s teaching and learning community, including:

-• Teaching@UQ – for new lecturers with no course coordination responsibilities, tutors, lab demonstrators and seminar leaders.
+• Teaching@UQ – for new lecturers with no course coordination responsibilities, tutors, casual academic staff, academic title holders, academic skills advisers, research-focused staff seeking out teaching opportunities, post-doctoral and research fellows, PhD candidates, lab demonstrators and seminar leaders.

 • Teaching Foundations RPL module – for experienced teachers with substantial teaching experience who wish to engage with the Graduate Certificate in University Teaching Practice.

-• CaPE@UQ (commencing Semester 2, 2025) – for new Clinical and Practice Educators.
+• CaPE@UQ – for new clinical and practice educators.

 Course overview